Skip to main content

 (be careful)

-(Only include findings explicitly mentioned in the transcript)
+(Only include findings explicitly mentioned in the transcript, written context, or uploads)

 (format nicely)